hglm/patches/README.md

 ##Improvements for the Raspberry Pi/Raspberry Pi 2 fb layer

-The patch set in the raspberrypi/extend-fb directory contains two patches.
+The directory raspberrypi/fb-patchset contains a patchset for the Raspberry Pi 1/2 Linux kernel that extends the console fb interface to use triple- buffering, also extending the DMA-accelerated CopyArea system call.
+The default text scrolling method is also changed from DMA to optimized screen redraw for the Raspberry Pi 2.
+The patch set contains three patches.

 The first one disables the use of DMA copy for console text scrolling on the Raspberry Pi 2 because the new model no longer benefits, with optimized screen redraw (as implemented using the optimized cfb functions mentioned above) providing better performance.

 The second patch extends the fb layer used by the Raspberry Pi and Raspberry Pi 2 to provide three screen buffers instead of only one.